sphinx-doc/sphinx/doc/ext/math.rst

    The default is the ``http://`` URL that loads the JS files from the `MathJax CDN <http://docs.mathjax.org/en/latest/start.html>`_.
-If you want MathJax to be available offline, you have to donwload it and set this value to a different path.
+If you want MathJax to be available offline, you have to download it and set this value to a different path.

    The path can be absolute or relative; if it is relative, it is relative to